BarkingDogs.net

 The city of San Francisco recently passed a law that authorized all city employees to write citations to anyone they saw littering.
 However, the authorization was soon rescinded, because the city quickly discovered that, unless there was an armed police officer standing right there to protect them, it was simply too dangerous for city employees to confront those who litter.

 Think about that.
-The city of San Francisco found out the hard way that confronting someone over a discarded piece of paper in a public place is intolerably dangerous.
-Yet the city where you live expects you to openly spearhead a legal drive against the dog owner next door, who most certainly cares a great deal more about his dogs than most people care about a small piece of litter or a minor citation.
+The city of San Francisco found out the hard way that confronting a stranger over a discarded piece of paper in a public place is intolerably dangerous.
+Yet the city where you live expects you to openly spearhead a legal drive against the dog owner next door, by getting other people to join you in gathering evidence against him and seeing to it that he is prosecuted in court.
+Even though he most certainly cares a great deal more about his dogs than most people care about a small piece of litter or a minor citation.

 As a noise abuse victim, they expect you to take your chances with the guy next door, who could well be a violence-prone nut case for all you know.
 He could be the kind that will turn not only on you, but also on your family.
 He could be on methamphetamine, which has been known to cause people to explode into violence with the slightest provocation.
 He could be an anti-social personality disorder with an innate love of conflict.
 He could be armed to the teeth.
 He might have just completed a ten-year stretch for murder.
 He might have been drinking and growing progressively more volatile all day, getting meaner by the minute so that he is all set to go off about the time he gets the message from the city informing him that you are the one who set in motion all of his canine-related legal woes.